AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-45675-product-export-uses-category-names-from-default-storeview-scope.md

 1. Select the category **[!UICONTROL Tea]** and change the **[!UICONTROL Scope]** to **[!UICONTROL thai]**.
 1. Set the **[!UICONTROL Category Name]** as **[!UICONTROL ชาดำ]**.
 1. Create a simple product *[!UICONTROL SP001]* and assign the category **[!UICONTROL Black]**.
-1. Make sure the cron doesn't run.
+1. Make sure the cron does not run.
 1. Do a product export.
 Use the filter by SKU and select **[!UICONTROL SP001]**.
 1. Check the *[!UICONTROL categories]* column in the exported CSV.